 Ultimately the IAP model drives a wedge between the player and the game on offer.
 If Real Racing 3 has anything to offer, it's a kind of martyrdom.
 For a game considered to be one of the major releases of the year to fall so low shows just how toxic this kind of game implementation has become.

-Real Racing 3 is the award-winning franchise that sets a new standard for mobile racing games – you have to play it to believe it.
+Real Racing 3 is the award-winning franchise that sets a new standard for mobile racing games.